Francis Hastings, 2nd Earl of Huntingdon: Political career

 He seems to have gained some favour and was created a Knight of the Bath in 1533.
 His father died on 24 March 1544 and Francis succeeded as the 2nd Earl of Huntingdon.
 At the coronation of Edward VI on 20 February 1547, Huntingdon carried St. Edward's staff and took a prominent part in the jousting competition held in celebration of the event.

 He was a political supporter of John Dudley, 1st Duke of Northumberland during the protectorate of Edward Seymour, 1st Duke of Somerset.
 He was the one to lead Somerset to the Tower of London for his imprisonment on 13 October 1549.
 He was rewarded with a creation as a Knight of the Garter before the end of that day, alongside George Brooke, 9th Baron Cobham, Thomas West, 9th Baron De La Warr and William Herbert, 1st Earl of Pembroke.

-The Kingdom of England was at this point at war with Scotland and France, under Mary, Queen of Scots and King Henry II, respectively.
+The Kingdom of England was at this point at war with Scotland and France, under Mary, Queen of Scots and King Henri II, respectively.
 Huntingdon was named Lieutenant General of the army and Chief Captain of the fleet in a campaign against Boulogne-sur-Mer.
 His complaining about the lack of sufficient funding and equipment for his campaign was probably justified.
 The campaign led however to the signing of the Peace of Boulogne.
 According to its terms, all English claims were forfeit in exchange for 400,000 crowns.
 The British forces accordingly withdrew from Boulogne and all hostilities ceased for a time.